-observed measurement = true value + bias + chance error.
+observed measurement = true value + bias + chance error

-By taking a series of measurements, we can compute the SD for the series, and, in turn, estimate the likely size of the chance error.
-Sometimes there are observations, called outliers, that are several SDs away from the average.
+By taking a series of measurements, we can compute the SD for the series this estimates the likely size of the chance error.
+Sometimes there are observations, called outliers, that are several SDs away from the true value.
 Sometimes a reason can be found for outliers, and you can justify excluding them from the data set.
-For example, perhaps the worker recalls that a certain observation was made with a dirty scale pan, which would add some weight to the measurement.
-You could reasonably exclude the measurement on that basis.
-If, however, you cannot find a reason to exclude the outlier, you should include it.
-The presence of many outliers is an indication that the data may not follow the normal distribution.

-Imagine that all the measurements were made with a dirty pan.
-In that case, the average would be systematically higher than the true value.
-Such systematic error is called bias.
-Detecting bias is difficult: you must know the true value to know that the measurements are biased.
 Ideally of course, we want bias to be equal to zero and the chance error to be equal to zero.
-Change error will always exist, but we can do things to eliminate bias.
+Chance error will always exist, but we can do things to eliminate bias.

 Chance Error and Bias: Darts Where our darts land on the board will represent the different values of our measurement.
-The goal in our game of darts is to try and hit the bulls eye.
+The goal in our game of darts is to try and hit the bull's eye.
 When our darts land on or very near the bulls-eye, this is equivalent to our measurement being equal to or near equal to the actual unknown true measurement.